FredericoCoelhoNunes/time-tracker/README.md

 Apart from the basic function/module documentation (I know, I slacked off a bit), you can find my stream-of-consciousness notes on my [Notion journal](https://mountainous-racer-570.notion.site/Time-Tracker-App-dbcdf257709347e7a706d8add3c08ec9).

-If you're someone new to programming (using Electron/Vue or otherwise), hopefully these notes will inspire you tonot give up!
-At least, they show that even someone with a few years of experience hits several walls and bugs when trying to learn something new, it's part of the process :-)
+If you're someone new to programming (using Electron/Vue or otherwise), hopefully these notes will inspire you to not give up!
+At least, they show that even someone with a few years of experience hits several walls and bugs when trying to learn something new.
+It's part of the process :-)

 ## Instructions